A BRIEF HISTORY

 COMMUNITY ENGAGEMENTWe are a haven and networking space for our artists, young and old.
 Anyone can create, collaborate, and thrive in the ZACC regardless of their financial status.
 Our event space, studios, classrooms, recording studios, and conference room are available to the public at a low cost, or through a profit share agreement for performing artists.
 We reach out to the greater Missoula community through off-site events and gladly welcome partnerships with local businesses and other entities supportive of our mission.

 The ZACC’s programs fundamentally integrate artistic exploration with community building.
 We strive to be an open and safe creative space for all.
 Our success has come with the generous help of volunteers, hard-working interns, and our dedicated staff members.
 It is this spirit of community, resourcefulness, and creativity which drives the ZACC to meet Missoula’s needs through what we do best, ART.
-Learn about our Executive Director Kia Liszak.

 CULTURAL EQUITY STATEMENT

-Cultural equity embodies the values, policies, and practices that ensure that all people—including but not limited to those who have been historically underrepresented based on race/ethnicity, age, disability, sexual orientation, gender, gender identity, socioeconomic status, geography, citizenship status, or religion—are represented in the development of arts programming; the support of artists; the nurturing of an accessible, thriving venue for expression; and the fair distribution of programmatic, financial, and informational resources.
+Cultural equity embodies the values, policies, and practices that ensure that all people—including but not limited to those who have been historically underrepresented based on race/ethnicity, age, ability, sexual orientation, gender, gender identity, socioeconomic status, geography, citizenship status, or religion—are represented in the development of arts programming; the support of artists; the nurturing of an accessible, thriving venue for expression; and the fair distribution of programmatic, financial, and informational resources.